financial-astrology-research/trading-signal-processing/csv_indicators/REDME.md

 | 2020-08-22 | sell   |
 | 2020-08-23 | sell   |

-Or in hour ly format a ML-EOS-hourly.csv
+Or in hour ly format a EOSUSDT-hourly.csv

 | Date       | Hour | Action |
 | ---------- | ---- | ------ |